ajay9634/Ajay-prefix/README.md

 You can install Ajay Prefix in mobox wow64 , winlator and other x64, wow64 pc emu.

-note- it's not supported in only x86 emu like Exagear, mobox box86 etc.
+_Note- it's not supported in x86 emu like Exagear, mobox box86 etc.
+Exagear mod Ajay has it's own Ajay prefix which can save game data to Ajay prefix_

 # What is Ajay prefix?